Salicylic acid on the face

 • squalane.

-It is also beneficial to use amino acids (moisturize and rebuild the skin's protective barrier) and niacinamide (regulates sebum production, has anti-inflammatory properties).
-Antioxidants, such as vitamin C, are permissible, but use them at different times of the day than salicylic acid.
+It is also worth using amino acids (moisturize and rebuild the skin's protective barrier) and niacinamide (regulates sebum production, has anti-inflammatory effects).
+Antioxidants, such as vitamin C, are acceptable, but use them at different times of the day than salicylic acid.

 Absolutely avoid irritating combinations.
 Salicylic acid should not be combined with other strong acids (e.g., AHA: glycolic, lactic, mandelic, pyruvic) or with retinoids in the same routine.
-Such combinations can lead to severe irritation and excessive skin exfoliation.
+Such combinations can lead to strong irritation and excessive exfoliation of the skin.

 Salicylic Acid - Contraindications and Possible Side Effects

 When using salicylic acid, always remember about safety precautions.
 Do not use it if you are allergic to salicylates.
-Avoid applying the product on damaged, irritated skin or on areas with active inflammatory conditions.
-Pregnant and breastfeeding women should exercise special caution when using salicylic acid – consultation with a doctor is necessary in such cases.
+Avoid applying the product on damaged, irritated skin or areas with active inflammatory conditions.
+Women who are pregnant or breastfeeding should exercise special caution when using salicylic acid - consultation with a doctor is necessary in such cases.

-After using salicylic acid, you may experience transient side effects such as irritation, redness, dryness, or excessive skin peeling.
+After using salicylic acid, you may experience temporary side effects, such as irritation, redness, dryness, or excessive skin peeling.
 These symptoms are more common at the beginning of salicylic acid treatment or when using it in higher concentrations.

-To support skin regeneration, use mild, moisturizing cosmetics, e.g. with PHA acids.
+To support skin regeneration, use gentle, moisturizing cosmetics, for example, with PHA acids.
 In case of severe irritation or any doubts, always seek advice from a dermatologist who will help you safely take care of your skin.